slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"I’m always looking for a way to make it happen, not excuses why it won’t work."
 -- Aaron Walker*

+> *"Both optimists and pessimists contribute to society.
+The optimist invents the aeroplane, the pessimist the parachute."
+-- George Bernard Shaw*

+> *"Worry gives small things a big shadow."
+-- Swedish Proverb*

+> *"Criticism without creativity is just pessimism.
+The honest way to critique is to create the alternative." (...)
+"To see if they really think that things are getting worse, ask them if they’d rather live in the future or in the past."
+-- Naval Ravikant*